John Lithgow: 1996–2015: Sitcom and theater work

 In 2012, Lithgow returned to Broadway in David Auburn's play The Columnist, which played at the Manhattan Theatre Club.
 The performance earned him a nomination for the Tony Award for Best Actor in a Play.
 In the winter of 2012-13, he appeared in the London revival of Arthur Wing Pinero's The Magistrate as Police Magistrate Aeneas Posket at the National Theatre.

 In 2014, he returned to Manhattan and Central Park at the Delacorte Theater and Shakespeare in the Park for the 2014 summer season in the title role of Shakespeare's King Lear, directed by Tony Award winner Daniel Sullivan.
 The production was the first play at the theater since 1973 and Lithgow's first time there since 1975, when he had played Laertes.
 In fall 2014, Lithgow returned to Broadway as Tobias in a revival of Edward Albee's A Delicate Balance.
 He starred opposite Glenn Close, Martha Plimpton, Lindsay Duncan, Bob Balaban, and Clare Higgins.
 Pam MacKinnon directed the limited 18-week production at the John Golden Theatre.
 Lithgow gained critical attention for starring in Ira Sachs' independent romance film Love Is Strange (2014).
 The film received a 94% on Rotten Tomatoes, with the consensus reading, "Held aloft by remarkable performances from John Lithgow and Alfred Molina, Love Is Strange serves as a graceful tribute to the beauty of commitment in the face of adversity."
-The film also received four Independent Spirit Award nominations, including for both Lithgow and Molina.
+The film also received four Film Independent Spirit Award nominations, including for both Lithgow and Molina.
 Lithgow during the 2010s appeared in Rise of the Planet of the Apes (2011), Jay Roach's The Campaign (2012), Judd Apatow's This Is 40 (2012), Christopher Nolan's Interstellar (2014), and Tommy Lee Jones' The Homesman (2014).
 In 2015, Lithgow made a cameo on Louis C.K.'s Louie in the season-five episode "Sleepover" alongside Glenn Close, Michael Cera, and Matthew Broderick.